rust-gamedev/rust-gamedev.github.io/content/news/032/index.md

 [bevy_match3] ([GitHub](https://github.com/Sheepyhead/bevy_match3))
 by [@Sheepyhead](https://twitter.com/devsheepy)
-is an event-based bevy crate for handling the logic side of match 3 games so you can worry about making everything else!
+is an event-based Bevy crate for handling the logic side of match 3 games so you can worry about making everything else!

 This was recently released in its first public version, so there are several